zhuanglinsheng/bayesian_poisson_process/README.md

-# Bayesian Inference of Poisson Process: Homogeneous and Inhomogeneous
+# Bayesian Inference of Poisson Process: Homogeneous and Inhomogeneous Using Stan

 ## Requirements (Python packages)